Neesha29295/Walmart-Sales-Performance-Demand-Forecasting-/README.md

-# Walmart Sales Data Analysis — SQL Project
+# Walmart Sales Performance & Demand Forecasting

 ## About
 This project analyses Walmart's retail sales data across 3 branches to understand top performing product lines, sales trends, customer behaviour, and revenue growth patterns.
 The goal is to derive actionable business insights that can help optimize sales strategies.